 Our mission is to promote excellence in research, practice, education and policy in cardiovascular health, primary and secondary prevention.

 Our mission is to reduce the burden of cardiovascular disease through percutaneous cardiovascular interventions.

 Improving the quality of life and reducing sudden cardiac death by limiting the impact of heart rhythm disturbances.

 Our mission is to improve quality of life and longevity, through better prevention, diagnosis and treatment of heart failure, including the establishment of networks for its management, education and research.

 The ESC Working Groups' goal is to stimulate and disseminate scientific knowledge in different fields of cardiology.

-Cardiology is undergoing a gender flip, with a huge increase in the number of women training to be cardiologists (today 70% of cardiologists in training are women).
+Cardiology is undergoing a gender flip, with a huge increase in the number of women training to be cardiologists.
 To address this, the ESC has launched the Women in ESC Initiative to ensure that women coming into the field are sufficiently armed for successful careers.

 The ESC offers grants for its members to attend the innovative executive education programme of the Saïd Business School of the University of Oxford, United Kingdom.
 The course introduces different ways of dealing with organizational challenges and provides women with tools for finding a career strategy that works for them.

 17 ESC countries have been selected to participate to an ESC survey to better understand the working environment and challenges for cardiology professionals today.